 English Honors Eligibility

-Requirements: Students must have already completed 60 credits (including at least 15 English major credits) and must have already completed ENG 3822: Introduction to Literary Studies* or LIT 3213: Literary Theory*
+Requirements: Students must have already completed 60 credits (including at least 15 1 credits in the English major) and must have already completed ENG 3822: Introduction to Literary Studies or LIT 3213: Literary Theory / PHI 3882: Philosophy of Literature 2.

 Recommendations: Students are strongly recommended to have an overall GPA of at least 3.0 and a GPA in English major courses of at least 3.5.